GrantMoe/grantmoe.github.io/projects.md

 title: Projects
 show_collection: projects
 description: >
-  Here is some of the stuff I am working on.
+  Here are some of the things I have been working on.
 no_groups: true
 ---